Kensington Market is one of Toronto’s most eclectic and culturally diverse neighbourhoods. It’s also a foodie paradise. Here’s what to eat, where.

-  Golden Patty’s now-famous Jamaican beef patty sandwich consists of coco bread stuffed with cheese, tomatoes, lettuce and mayo, all hugging a perfectly crisp and warm patty.
+Golden Patty’s Patty Supreme provides you with a choice of patty on coco bread with lettuce, tomatoes & mayonnaise or coleslaw - add cheese for an additional cost.
 Now I don’t blame anyone for ordering oxtail, doubles, or something from their massive baked goods display…but please do not leave without a patty sandwich as well.

 Iconic Kensington Rating: 8/10 — a classic, reinvented… very Kensington